markjnkim/es_mod/01-html/content/step-4-what-to-do.md

   <div>
     <h3>Step 2: Consult With One Of Our Trainers.</h3>
-    <p>Are you hear to build muscle, lose weight, or just feel good?</p>
+    <p>Are you here to build muscle, lose weight, or just feel good?</p>
   </div>

   <div>